stal/IX

 https://askubuntu.com/questions/866161/setting-path-variable-in-etc-environment-vs-profile

-Every user session must start from the login shell, even in ssh daemon.
+Every user session must start from the login shell, even in the ssh daemon.

-Patch for dropbear to launch all processes, including non-interactive ones, with login shell.
+Patch for dropbear to launch all processes, including non-interactive ones, with a login shell.

-All packages are compiled as if host platform != target platform, thus, we achieve that the package base is built for all platforms most of the time.
-We have a cross-compiling CI for aarch64 and riscv!
+All packages are compiled as if host platform != target platform, so we achieve that the package base is built for all platforms most of the time.
+We have cross-compiling CI for aarch64 and riscv!

 File associations

-The existing mechanisms for associating programs to file types are complex, fragile, and difficult to integrate into IX realms. https://wiki.archlinux.org/title/XDG_MIME_Applications
+Existing mechanisms for associating programs with file types are complex, fragile, and difficult to integrate into IX realms.

-Therefore, stal/IX has its own mechanism for linking programs to file types.
-It is based on the xdg-open-dispatch script, and changes in upstream to redirect their mechanisms to xdg-open, patch for epiphany WEB browser.
+Therefore stal/IX has its own mechanism for associating programs with file types.
+It is based on the xdg-open-dispatch script, and changes in upstream to redirect their mechanisms to xdg-open, such as a patch for the Epiphany web browser.

 Interaction with upstream